 We typically meet on a quarterly basis with hosted guest speakers where we learn about a wide range of different law enforcement challenges and issues affecting the public such as cyber crime, human trafficking, forensics and violent crime to name a few.
 We also volunteer throughout the community in a variety of projects and programs.

-2019 BOARD OF DIRECTORS AND OFFICERS
+BOARD OF DIRECTORS AND OFFICERS

-Secretary – H.Suzanne Kelley (2017)
+President – H.Suzanne Kelley (Class of 2017)